Help for Heroes: Recovery centres

-Recovery support
+Recovery Support

 Help for Heroes delivers its one-to-one recovery support as follows:

-Psychological support – the Hidden Wounds team offers cognitive behavioural therapy and guided self-help to veterans and their families living with depression, anxiety, stress, or anger, and those who wish to change their drinking habits.
+· Psychological support – the Hidden Wounds service offers assessment and treatment for mental health difficulties.
+The team of trained clinicians provide a range of treatments including cognitive behavioural therapy and counselling.

-Welfare Support – the welfare team offers advice and guidance on a range of issues, such as money, health, housing, and benefits.
+· Welfare Support – the case management team works with individuals and families with several or complex needs.
+They offer advice and guidance on a range of welfare issues, such as money, health, housing, and benefits.

-Veterans Clinical Liaison Team – the team works with men and women with physical health challenges, helping them to re-engage with the community.
+· Veterans Clinical Liaison Team – the team is made up of registered nurses, occupational therapists and medical advisors.
+They work with men and women with physical health challenges, helping them access specialist therapies, get clinical equipment and to re-engage with the community.

-Very Seriously Injured Programme – the programme supports men and women living with catastrophic injuries who need round-the-clock care; the charity helps them gain access to support such as speech and language therapy, financial assistance with carer costs, and specialist equipment.
+· Very Seriously Injured Programme – the programme supports men and women living with catastrophic injuries who need round-the-clock care; the charity helps them gain access to support such as speech and language therapy, financial assistance with carer costs, and specialist equipment.

-Grants – grants can be awarded to those in need of urgent financial support for their recovery.
+· Grants Team – grants can be awarded to those in need of urgent financial support for their recovery.

+· Sport, Activity and Fellowship Team – the team offers a wide range of free sporting, recreational and social activities across the UK to help people improve their wellbeing and to reduce isolation.
+They also provide bespoke physical fitness support.

-In September 2020, the charity launched its virtual Recovery College, the first of its kind specially designed for and by wounded veterans and their families.
+In September 2020, the charity launched its virtual Recovery College, the first of its kind specially designed for and by veterans and their families.
 All educational modules are designed to enable veterans to take ownership of their recovery.

-Many veterans and their families experience social isolation.
-The charity set up its Band of Brothers (veterans) and Band of Sisters (loved ones) fellowship programme to tackle this.

 Sports recovery programme

-Help for Heroes has been involved with sports recovery since 2008, giving the charity's beneficiaries access to over 50 sports every year, and enabling wounded, injured, and sick service personnel, and veterans to take part in adaptive sports; from grass-roots through to performance level.
+Help for Heroes has been involved with sport recovery since 2008, giving those supported by the charity access to a number of different sports, enabling wounded, injured, and sick service personnel, and veterans to take part in adaptive sports.
+Its sport services offer a broad range of activities out in the community and at all ability levels, from recreational to competitive.

-Help for Heroes works in partnership with the British Paralympic Association (BPA), UK Sport, the English Institute of Sport, and relevant national governing bodies, to introduce military personnel and veterans to Paralympic sport.
+Help for Heroes has worked in partnership with the British Paralympic Association, UK Sport, the English Institute of Sport to introduce military personnel and veterans to Paralympic sport through its ‘Front Line to Start Line’ programme.

+In collaboration with UK Coaching, the charity launched a pilot Coaching Academy programme in 2022, giving veterans the chance to train for a sport coaching qualification and build on their skills in civilian life.